 The next step in the diagnostic workup of these patients is to perform advanced imaging studies of the affected bones.
 Magnetic resonance imaging is superior to computed tomography in the identification of soft-tissue involvement.
 A bone biopsy is useful in confirming the presence of bacteria.

 Patients who have normal c-reactive protein levels, normal erythrocyte sedimentation rate and normal x-rays but appear toxic and feverish should be admitted to the hospital.
 At that stage, a blood culture should also be performed.
-Repeat measurements of c-reactive protein levels and erythrocyte sedimentation rate the next day is indicated in these patients.
+Repeat measurement of c-reactive protein levels and erythrocyte sedimentation rate the next day is indicated for these patients.

-If the markers of inflammation become elevated or the blood culture results come back positive for a possible organism known to be associated with osteomyelitis, then these patients should undergo magnetic resonance imaging of the suspected involved area to assess the bone and soft tissues around the bone.
+If the markers of inflammation become elevated or the blood culture results come back positive for any organism known to be associated with osteomyelitis, then these patients should undergo magnetic resonance imaging of the suspected involved area to assess the bone and soft tissues around the bone.